 When Is Best To Visit Barcelona?

-I think the shoulder seasons are good times to visit Barcelona.
+While Barcelona in winter is milder than many places in Europe, in summer, it can get very hot.
+For that reason, I think the shoulder seasons are good times to visit Barcelona.

 I’ve been to Barcelona in September twice – this is a great time to visit.
 By this time, the heat has dissipated a little; prices can be lower AND you avoid the crowds that contribute to Barcelona’s over-tourism challenge, as mentioned earlier.
 I did have a little rain there on my second visit, but it didn’t dampen my enjoyment of the place.